rbsie/TSP-Optimization/README.rst

 -----

 * DFJ grows exponentially and will take long for larger instances.
 I recommend using less than 20 cities for this formulation.
 * Gurobi runs faster than PySCIPOpt.
-To be able to use Gurobi, a licence is needed (https://www.gurobi.com/)
+To be able to use Gurobi, a licence is needed (https://www.gurobi.com/).
+However, the code will still run for small instances without a licence.